 It’s such a huge transformation that it boggles my mind that people would even attempt to use the Hyperstrada 821 or Hypermotard 821 WITHOUT doing the clutch fix.

 So if you’re hesitating — don’t.
-Buy the kit.
-Invest a couple of hours and make the bike into a dream.
+Buy the new clutch pack.

 Are you obsessed with motorcycles?